Nabatieh: Late 20th and early 21st centuries

-During Operation Accountability, 25-31 July 1993, Nabatieh was extensively damaged by Israel artillery fire and airstrikes.
+During Operation Accountability, 25–31 July 1993, Nabatieh was extensively damaged by Israel artillery fire and airstrikes.
 Fifty-five towns and villages were heavily damaged during the offensive.

-The Israeli Army shelled Nabatieh again on 21 March 1994; during the bombardment a school was hit killing a twelve year old girl and wounding twenty-two others.
+The IDF shelled Nabatieh again on 21 March 1994; during the bombardment a school was hit killing a twelve year old girl and wounding twenty-two others.
 Earlier in the day Hezbollah had killed two Israeli soldiers and three SLA militiamen.
-Just over four months later, 4 August, the Israeli Air Force launched three airstrikes in the Nabatieh area which killed eight people and wounded eighteen.
-On 20 October Israeli shelling killed five people in Nabatieh.
+Just over four months later, 4 August, the Israeli Air Force launched three airstrikes in the Nabatieh area which killed eight civilians and wounded eighteen.
+On 20 October Israeli shelling killed five civilians in Nabatieh.
 The day before the SLA had killed two civilians after their patrol hit a land mine.
 The shelling originated from the IDF military outpost base, Dabshe, which was situated on a hill overlooking Nabatieh.
 The following week, 29 October, twenty Hizbollah fighters overran and set fire to the base.
 A video later broadcast by al-Manar showing the Hezbollah flag flying over the Israeli base caused a sensation.
 At the time it was estimated that Nabatieh had a population of 60,000.

 On 14 March 1995 the Lebanese cabinet held a symbolic session in Nabatieh to mark the 14th anniversary of the 1978 invasion.
 The meeting called for the implementation of the seventeen year old United Nations Security Council Resolution 425.

-Later that year, 8 July, two teenage sisters and their four-year-old brother were killed when the town was hit by anti-personnel shells filled with steel darts.
-A weapon banned by the Geneva Conventions.
-It was reported that Prime Minister Yitzhak Rabin and Chief of Staff Amnon Shahak ‘reproved’ the unit involved.
+Later that year, 8 July, two teenage sisters and their four-year-old brother were killed when the town was hit by anti-personnel shells filled with steel darts, which are banned by the Geneva Conventions.
+It was reported that Prime Minister Yitzhak Rabin and Chief of Staff Amnon Lipkin-Shahak ‘reproved’ the unit involved.
 Ten rockets were fired into northern Israel.